Severe Storms and Tornadoes Cause Damage and Flooding in Midwest US

 - Strong winds have torn roofs off homes and left roads obstructed in the midwestern US.

-- Major flooding has been reported throughout Lake and McHenry counties after multiple rounds of thunderstorms.
+- Major flooding has been reported throughout Lake and McHenry counties after several rounds of thunderstorms.

-- Rounds of heavy rainfall have raised concerns about flooding along the Des Plaines River, Fox River, and Chain O'Lakes in Lake County.
+- Rounds of rainfall have increased flooding concerns along the Des Plaines River, Fox River, and Chain O'Lakes in Lake County.

 What Happened

-A series of storms with strong winds and heavy rainfall swept through the midwestern US, causing property damage and significant flooding in areas such as Lake and McHenry counties.
+A series of storms, including strong winds and tornadoes, swept through the midwestern US, causing property damage and widespread flooding in several counties.

 Why It Matters